brykneval/brykneval.github.io/beauty/olay/2-olay-regenerist-microsculpting-day-cream.md

 gpc: 2592
 variants: OLA-B-ORMDC-50GM-002_50 gm_2499
 variant_type: size
+rating: 4.1
+rating_count: 4709
+rating_from: Amazon.in
+published_date_ISO: "2025-05-22T14:00:00+00:00"
+modified_date_ISO: "2025-05-25T18:00:00+00:00"
+review: After testing the Olay Regenerist Micro-Sculpting Day Cream, we found it to be a versatile daily moisturizer that combines hydration with anti-aging benefits.
+Formulated with key ingredients like niacinamide (vitamin B3), palmitoyl pentapeptide-4, and hyaluronic acid, this cream works to improve skin elasticity, reduce the appearance of fine lines, and enhance overall skin texture.
+The inclusion of SPF 30 provides essential sun protection, making it suitable for daytime use.
+Its lightweight, non-greasy texture absorbs quickly, allowing for seamless application under makeup.
+Users have reported noticeable improvements in skin firmness and hydration within a few weeks of consistent use.
+However, individuals with sensitive skin may want to perform a patch test, as some have noted mild irritation.
+For optimal results, apply the cream evenly to the face and neck each morning after cleansing.
+Overall, this day cream offers a balanced approach to daily skincare, providing both moisture and protection against environmental stressors.
 ---
 {% include buy.html description="50 gm" title=page.title button_text="Rs 2,499 from Daraz" link="https://s.daraz.com.np/s.jHtU?cc" %}